MicrosoftDocs/cpp-docs/docs/error-messages/compiler-errors-2/compiler-error-c3859.md

 >PCH: Unable to map file: memory already committed\
 >PCH: File map already in place\
 >PCH: Unable to get the requested block of memory\
->consider using /Fp to allow the compiler to reserve the memory early\
+>Consider using /Fp to allow the compiler to reserve the memory early

 There isn't enough virtual memory allocated for your precompiled header.
 If your precompiled header uses an explicit `#pragma hdrstop` directive, use the **`/Zm`** compiler flag to specify a larger value for the precompiled header file.
 Otherwise, consider reducing the number of parallel compilation processes in your build.
 For more information, see [`/Zm` (Specify precompiled header memory allocation limit)](../../build/reference/zm-specify-precompiled-header-memory-allocation-limit.md).